wajihmghazli/fairness_sdk/README.md

 # fairness_sdk

 fairness_sdk is a Python library developed for the project, aimed at addressing fairness concerns in machine learning models.
-It provides various sub-modules to facilitate data preparation, data augmentation, data visualization, data balancing, model testing, and model benchmarking.
+It provides various sub-modules to facilitate data preparation, data augmentation and data balancing.

 ## Sub-modules